scrappyAI/Toka/docs/README.md

 # Toka Documentation

 > **Last Updated:** 2025-07-06
+> **Status**: Reorganized and Cleaned

 Welcome to the Toka documentation.
-This directory contains all project documentation organized by category.
+This directory contains all project documentation organized by category according to the document organization agent specification.

 ## 📋 Quick Navigation